Category: ME-SPIRATION

 -

-Between Tama and the 23rd Ward: A Creative Journey
+Between Tama and the 23 Wards: A Creative Journey

 Hiroshi Nobue, a literary writer and producer of the globally recognized novelist Haruki Murakami’s radio show, Murakami RADIO on TOKYO FM, shares his reflections on how the outskirts of Tokyo—areas like Tama—provide fertile ground for literature, philosophy, and the roots of creativity.
 TOKYO FM is a leading Japanese radio station and the flagship of the Japan FM Network…